-As a part of our engagement strategy with the community, we have held nine public events in Invercargill and Bluff as well as online and made our consultation documents available in several key locations through the city and online.
+As a part of our engagement strategy with the community, we have held nine public events in Invercargill and Bluff as well as online and made our consultation documents available in several key locations through the city and online from Tuesday 30 March to Monday 3 May 2021.
 In response to that, 544 submissions have been received in total.

 - To see what we consulted on, see: Our Roadmap to Renewal